martinberger-ch/oci-monitoring/README.md

 - 9091 - Prometheus Push Gateway
 - 9093 - Steampipe Service

-## OCI Configuration
+## Steampipe

+### SSH Key

-After the successful Ansible execution, put your personal OCI configuration and SSH key into directory /home/steampipe/.oci.
+After the successful Ansible execution, put your personal OCI configuration and SSH PEM key into directory /home/steampipe/.oci.
 Replace the dummy values.
 Adapt file /home/steampipe/config/oci.spc with the correct SSH key file name.

 Take care that owner and group of the OCI configuration file is OS user _steampipe_.